-The original understanding of atomic spectroscopy was attained using a group theoretic (Wigner and Witmer, 1928) approach; its success motivated the search for a deeper understanding of molecular spectra, which introduced a further degree of complexity over atomic spectra (Herzberg, 1950), as might be expected.
-Finally, measurement of reflectance spectra of crystals then led to the development of crystal field theory which was used successfully on transition metal spectra.
-Again, group theory and ligand theory are required for these spectra to be interpreted, including point groups and space groups to understand the optical properties of crystals in the visible and near infrared.
-Additional selection rules such as the spin selection (spin invariance), Laporte rule (differing parity) and the Jahn-Teller effect (spontaneous relaxation) (Jahn and Teller, 1937) all play a part in determining the colour of the transition metal bearing rocks.
+The original understanding of atomic spectroscopy was attained using a Group theoretic4 approach; its success motivated the search for a deeper understanding of molecular spectra, which introduced a further degree of complexity over atomic spectra5, as might be expected.
+Finally, measurement of reflectance spectra of crystals led to the development of crystal field theory which was used successfully on transition metal (3d) spectra.
+Again, group theory and ligand theory are required for these spectra to be interpreted, including point groups, space groups to understand the optical properties of crystals in the visible and near infrared.
+Additional selection rules such as the spin selection, Laporte rule (differing parity) and the Jahn-Teller effect6 all play a part in determining the colour of the transition metal bearing rocks.

 Figure 1 presents a crystal model for the Forsterite (Mg) endmember of the olivine family.
-In this paper, we examine spectral changes for the Fayalite (Fe) endmember of the family where all the Mg atoms are replaced by Fe.
-We do not deal with questions of preferred location of cation in this paper, but the reader is referred to many prior research studies that do (Aikawa et al., 1985; Brown Jr, 1970; Burns, 1970).
+In this paper, we will use this general model and the Fayalite (Fe) endmember of the family where all the Mg atoms are replaced by Fe.
+We do not deal with questions of preferred location of cation in this paper, but the reader is referred to many prior research studies that do^{7-9}.